 - Your impulse to cut away the blighted or brown stalks as new growth emerges is the right way to trim them.

 - The highest concentration of hellebores occurs in Bulgaria and the Balkan countries.

 - Their flowers will never look up at you.
 They nod down.
 Like fuchsias, they’re stubborn like that.
 Still worth it.

 If you’re new to growing them, I suggest trying any of the Helleborus orientalis hybrids.
 They’re common but they’re tough and virtually care free (outside of annual, late winter trimming).
 I don’t recommend Helleborus foetidus or argutifolius.
 These grow on stalks and can look odd, perhaps even homely, to a newbie gardener.
 Plus, the leaves are often a matte tone and toothed, making for a scratchy experience if you brush up against them.

 Still, if you plant any hellebore at all, you’ll be pleasantly surprised next winter when you walk out the door and see flowers in the garden.
-They bloom despite the darkness and cold weather and our own neglect.
-I don’t know how they do that but I’m thankful for it whenever I see their lovely colors.
+They do bloom during Lent, hence that odd common name that combines Lent and their rose-like appearance.
+I don’t know how they push themselves up through the darkness and cold weather and our own neglect, but every year I’m grateful when they do.